London – Shoreditch

 Clos Thou, Supreme de Thou 2010, Jurancon France.
 Complemented the dessert fruits I had but a review suggests that it’s not best drunk on it’s own.
 The 2014 is €17.50 here.

-Service was also 12.5% which although the industry standard in London, is pretty hefty for a provincial in a place like this.
+Service was also 12.5% which although the industry standard in London, is pretty hefty for a provincial like me in a place like this.
 The total cost of £175 left a sour note on an otherwise enjoyable experience.
 I did complain, and was offered a free course next time I came, but I have no plans to go back, even though they now have a Michelin star.